 Aggravated felony DUI convictions lead to severe penalties, including mandatory jail time.
 Under Arizona law, aggravated felony DUI charges can be given to persons charged with driving under the influence of alcohol or drugs while the driver’s license is suspended, if they have had prior DUIs in the last seven years, or while a person under the age of fifteen is in the vehicle.

 Our Experienced Aggravated Felony DUI Conviction Lawyers Help You Build a Defense Case in Phoenix

-In Arizona, Aggravated Felony DUIs are classified similarly to manslaughter and arson in being “Forever Allegeable.”
+In Phoenix, Aggravated Felony DUIs are classified similarly to manslaughter and arson in being “Forever Allegeable.”
 This means if you are convicted of an Aggravated Felony DUI, that conviction can be used against you forever and will be considered a “Prior Felony Conviction” in the event that a defendant is charged for a felony offense later in life.
 This is an extremely serious charge, and proper legal representation is vital to protecting your rights and ensuring you receive the best available option.